pidgeon-pete/openfirex/core-rules.md

 **Rapid Fire**
 Weapons with this rule double their **Attacks** attribute when their target unit is within half of the weapons maximum range.

-**Rending**
+**Rending (X)**
-Weapons with this rule automatically cause 1 damage when they hit with a Critical Success before the enemy unit rolls for Defence.
+Weapons with this rule automatically cause X damage when they hit with a Critical Success before the enemy unit rolls for Defence.
 This is in addition to any normal damage the attack will do.

 **Suppressing**
 If an attack from this weapon hits a unit it automatically takes a suppression token, up to a maximum of 2.
 This does not count as the target unit evading the attack.